 1. You don’t have a good enough credit score.

-There are a few reasons why you might be denied for a credit card, but the most common reason is that you don’t have a good enough credit score.
+There are a few reasons why you might be denied a credit card, but the most common reason is that you don’t have a good enough credit score.

 It’s important to stay in your lane when applying for credit cards and to only apply for cards that you’re likely to be approved for.
 This means reading the fine print and understanding a bank’s preferred credit score range for each card before applying.